 This means red blood cells must constantly be replaced.
 New red blood cells are constantly produced by the marrow in flat bones, including the ribs, shoulder blades, skull, and hip.
 They are also produced in some long bones such as the femur and humerus.

-The remaining two elements of the blood are also produced by bone marrow.
+The remaining two elements of the blood are also produced by the bone marrow.
 White blood cells fight infections, destroy foreign cells, and attack bacteria.
 They are a key element in the body’s immune system.
 These cells typically have a lifespan of only a single day.

 Platelets, the last blood element, facilitate blood clotting and the healing of wounds.
 Platelets are fragments of bone marrow tissue and are not truly cells in their own right.

 Arteries carry blood from the heart to other areas of the body.
 This is a large branching system in which smaller arteries branch off from larger arteries as blood is transported throughout the body.
-The arteries are shown in red in the Circulatory System diagram above.

 Each artery is a blood vessel with three primary layers.
 The outermost layer, called the tunica externa, is composed primarily of connective tissues comprised of collagen fibers.
 The middle layer, called the tunica media, is composed of smooth muscle cells.
 The innermost layer is called the tunica intima and is made up of endothelial cells that form the smooth tube through which blood cells flow.